lakshyadosi/namaste-javascript-notes/notes/season-2/lecture-02.md

 ### Interview Guide

 💡What is Promise?
--> Promise object is a placeholder for certain period of time until we receive value from asynchronous operation.

--> A container for a future value.

 -> **A Promise is an object representing the eventual completion or failure of an asynchronous operation.**

 We are now done solving one issue of callback i.e. Inversion of Control